 Olympic Athletes on Vintage Football Cards

-On the Pro Football Reference web site, there is a list of pro football players who competed in the Olympics.
+Pro-football-reference.com has a list of pro football players who competed in the Olympics.
 Perusing the list, I recognized many of the players from vintage football cards.
 Following are the players who appear in the Gallery.

 Jim Thorpe won gold medals in the pentathlon and decathlon in the Stockholm Olympics in 1912.
 In 1913, the International Olympic Committee took the medals away when they learned that Thorpe had played minor league baseball (and thus had been a professional athlete) before participating in the Olympics.
 In 1982, Thorpe's family succeeded in having his medals restored.